msultan-arhamsoft/devops-todos/README.md

 # DevOps phase 2 testing.
 - This line is added just to test the CI/CD flow
-- This line is added to test the pull request for develop branch
+- This line is added to test the pull request for develop branch- v2